awsdocs/aws-doc-sdk-examples/sap-abap/services/cloudwatch/README.md

-# Amazon S3 code examples for the SDK for SAP ABAP
+# CloudWatch code examples for the SDK for SAP ABAP

 ## Overview

-Shows how to use the AWS SDK for SAP ABAP to work with Amazon Simple Storage Service (Amazon S3).
+Shows how to use the AWS SDK for SAP ABAP to work with Amazon CloudWatch.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Amazon S3 is storage for the internet.
-You can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere on the web._
+_CloudWatch provides a reliable, scalable, and flexible monitoring solution that you can start using within minutes._

 ## ⚠ Important